Reduction of the Twisted Bilayer Graphene Chiral Hamiltonian into a $2\times2$ matrix operator and physical origin of

 \textit{Introduction}.
-The superconductivity found at low temperatures in condensed systems leads to an efficient electronic transport without loss of energy.
-Reaching this superconducting state is very difficult and requires very strict laboratory parameters \cite{Nishijima2013}.
-High $T_c$ superconductors uses cuprates, which are well-ordered structures of atoms combined in three-dimensional arrangements \cite{Kudo2015,Keimer2015,Fu2020,Yamazaki2020,Nam2020,Tan2021}.
-At high temperatures, the existence of superconductivity cannot yet be explained because the mechanism that counteracts the Colombian repulsion force generating the appearance of cooper states is not exactly known, for this reason these unconventional states are referred to as strongly correlated \cite{Kyung2009,Capone2012}.
+Superconducting states are difficult to reach as they require very strict laboratory parameters \cite{Nishijima2013}.
+High $T_c$ superconductors use cuprates which are well-ordered structures of atoms combined in three-dimensional arrangements \cite{Kudo2015,Keimer2015,Fu2020,Yamazaki2020,Nam2020,Tan2021}.
+For these materials, the mechanism that counteracts the Colombian repulsion force between electrons is not exactly known, and for this reason, these unconventional states are referred to as strongly correlated \cite{Kyung2009,Capone2012}.
 Recently, it has been discovered that twisted bilayer graphene exhibits superconducting states at certain rotation angles \cite{Cao2018,Yankowitz2019} where the electron interactions are maximized \cite{Kerelsky2019}.
-This rotated graphene bilayer model generates a Moire pattern as a function of the rotation angle, and then we can define a Moire Brillouin zone (mBZ).
-These special angles are called "magic" and were predicted as a possible consequence of flat-bands that were observed in a previous theoretical work \cite{MacDonald2011}.
+This rotated graphene bilayer model generates a Moir\'e pattern as a function of the rotation angle, defining a Moir\'e Brillouin zone (mBZ) in reciprocal space.
+These special angles are called "magic" and were predicted as a possible consequence of flat-bands observed in previous theoretical work \cite{MacDonald2011}.
 In the work of Cao et.al. \cite{Cao2018}, a Mott insulating state appears in the middle of these superconducting phases.
-The study of other interactions has also been reported, such as, for example, electron-electron interaction through a Hubbard potential \cite{Zachary2019,Zachary2019_2}.
-Therefore, the manipulation of heterostructures has received a lot of interest, because these, through stacking, deformation, and more recently rotation, have been found to generate more efficient conductive properties \cite{Shabani2016,Roy2019}.
 The study of the electronic properties of rotated graphene over graphene started before the discovery of superconductivity at magic angles.
 In the work of J. Santos \cite{Santos2007} and A. Macdonald \cite{MacDonald2011}, a continuous Hamiltonian model was presented; however, due to the presence of an interlayer amplitude AA coupling, this model did not present chiral symmetry.